Peer Specialist Certification

 - Recovery Support- 6 hours minimum

 We regularly post training opportunities here.
-The Florida Certification Board has a list of training opportunities that may qualify here.
+The Florida Certification Board has a list of training opportunities that may qualify here or download the CRPS Training Verification Form for specific training details.
 Please note, your hours must come from an approved Florida Certification Board Training and Education Provider.
 To find a provider, click here.

 - Applicants must attest to the type of lives experience that makes them eligible to serve as a peer to others.
 This attestation determines the endorsement(s) applied to the CRPS credential.